cloudfoundry/java-buildpack/docs/framework-contrast_security_agent.md

 | Name | Description
 | ---- | -----------
+| `api_key` | Your user's api key
+| `service_key` | Your user's service key
 | `teamserver_url` | The base URL in which your user has access to and the URL to which the Agent will report. ex: https://app.contrastsecurity.com
 | `username` | The account name to use when downloading the agent
-| `org_uuid` | The org uuid to send app information to, this is the org that your bound application will appear within
-| `api_key` | Your user's api key
-| `service_key` | Your user's service key

 ## Configuration
 For general information on configuring the buildpack, including how to specify configuration values through environment variables, refer to [Configuration and Extension][].